Music Performance

 High-spec classroom/tech room spaces:

-• An online learning programme in your first year, to support and enhance your studies.
+A self-directed online learning programme in your first year, bespoke to music performers, to support and enhance your studies.

 Ready to apply?